ku-cms/TrackerDAQ/docs/Port_Card_BERT_TAP0_Scan_Instructions_2024.md

 ```

 ## TODO
-- Document terminals: two on kucms (login and edit), and one locally (copy)
+- Document terminals: two on kucms (login and edit), and one locally (copy).
-- Add pictures of Type 5K e-link setup.

 ## DONE
 - Document setup commands.